mastanca/webtask-workshop/modules/storage.md

 You'll change the task to persist a counter for each repo, and you'll add logic to allow retrieving the stats.

+## Updating Webtask to Use Storage from the Editor

 First you'll add the code, and then we'll review the new parts.

+- Open your browser to [https://webtask.io/edit/wt6](https://webtask.io/edit/wt6).
+  - Alternatively, you can use `wt edit wt6` from the command line.
+- Modify the webtask code with the following logic.
+- Click `save`.

 ```javascript
 module.exports = function(ctx, cb) {